Art of flower arrangement

 Some movies have become big hits around the world.

-Now, "manga" and "anime" are the important culture in Japan.
+Now, "manga" and "anime" are the important cultures in Japan.

 The subjects are broad, and many manga artist are creating now.